stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 The following are terminologies and their definitions used in the document.

-City Manager
-: The official appointed administrative manager of a city government responsible for administrative operations of the city municipality.
+SOC Broad Occupation
+: Denoted by the fourth and fifth characters of a SOC code.
+Provides a more granular aggregation level than SOC Minor Groups, but does not yet refer to individual occupations.

+SOC Code(s)
+: Standard Occupational Classification (SOC) codes are a standardized system used to hierarchically classify occupations.
+These code consist of a major group identifier (`MM`), minor group identifier (`m`), broad occupation identifier (`bb`), and detailed occupation identifier (`d`) and are formatted as `MM-mbbd` (e.g., `29-1020` for the broad occupution of dentists).
+For more information, refer to the 2018 Standard Occupational Classification System (SOC) specification in Appendix A.

+SOC Detailed Occupation
+: Denoted by the sixth character of a SOC code.
+This refers to a specific occupation.
+Note that the SOC standard does not capture job titles but seeks only to classify the work done, so in practice more granular classifications may be possible but are out of scope for this standard and our system.

+SOC Major Group
+: Denoted by the first two character of a SOC code.
+The highest level of aggregation, composed of roughly 25 categories encompassing all jobs.

-SOC Codes
+SOC Minor Group
-: Standard Occupational Classification (SOC) codes is a federal statistical standard classification used by federal agencies to classify workers into occupational categories for the purpose of collecting, calculating, or disseminating data.
+: Denoted by the third character of a SOC code.
+Provides a more granular aggregation level than SOC Major Groups, but does not yet refer to individual occupations.

 User
 : In this document, when 'User' is mentioned, it encompasses both 'Citizen' and 'Smart City Manager' defined in User Classes and Characteristics.
+If a requirement only applies to one class of user, that class will be mentioned specifically.

 ### User Classes and Characteristics